 Kaitlyn was recruited to play both field hockey and lacrosse at Plymouth State.
 In field hockey she started 66 of 69 games, and finished her career with 43 goals and 16 assists.
 As an attacker on the lacrosse team she started 48 of 62 games, and ended her career with 83 goals, 25 assists and 40 ground balls.
 Kaitlyn helped lead Plymouth State to LEC Championships and an NCAA DIII berth in both 2014 and 2017.
 She graduated in 2017 with a degree in Elementary Education.

-Kaitlyn currently works in the Holliston School District, and is an assistant coach for KP varsity girls lacrosse
+Kaitlyn currently works in the Holliston School District, and is an assistant coach for KP varsity girls lacrosse.
+In 2022, she was also named the head varsity field hockey coach at KP.

 Kara McMahon, a native of Framingham MA, played varsity lacrosse and soccer at Framingham High School.
 As a member of the lacrosse team, she helped lead the Flyers a state championship title in 2010 (along with fellow Gold Star coaches Tanner and Rachel).
 She then went on to play lacrosse at Assumption College in Worcester MA.
 Kara was a leader for the Greyhounds on defense, and started 14/15 games her senior year.
 A speedy defender, she was often tasked with marking up on some of the top offensive talent.
 Kara graduated in 2016 with a degree in Human Services and Rehabilitation Studies.

-Kara currently works full-time in the special education field, and is the JV head coach at Natick High School
+Kara currently works full-time in the special education field.
+She was also the JV head coach at Natick High School from 2018-2021

-Mary Pasquantonio is a 6th grade teacher in Plainville and the girl’s lacrosse head coach at Cumberland (RI).
-She has coached club lacrosse for over 6 years, and recently started teaching private lessons.
-Mary currently resides in Plainville with her golden doodle puppy named Murphy!
+Mary Kiley (Pasquantonio) is a 6th grade teacher in Plainville and the girl’s lacrosse head coach at Mansfield High School.
+She has coached club lacrosse for over 9 years, and recently started teaching private lessons.
+Mary currently resides in Plainville with her golden doodle puppy named Murphy and three children.

 Mary attended King Philip Regional High School in Wrentham, MA.
 She was a 2-time Boston Globe All-Scholastic, 3-time Sun Chronicle All-Star, Under Armor All-American Honorable Mention, Female Athlete of the Year in 2008, and maintains the record for her school in season and career goals and points.
 At King Philip, Mary helped the team win 4 straight Hockomock League championships and 1 South Sectional Championship.